joharav/joharav.github.io/_pages/about.md

 **Fields**: Macroeconomics, Behavioral and International Economics.

-I am a PhD student broadly interested in Macroeconomics.
-Currently, I study how household and firms allocate their resources when multiple currencies circulate on the economy.
-In specific, I study how these pricing patterns affect the aggregate welfare and the effect of stabilization policies using tools from computational and behavioral economics.
+I am a PhD candidate in Economics at the University of Michigan, with a broad interest in Macroeconomics, particularly in how households and firms allocate resources in an economy with multiple circulating currencies.
+My research focuses on the impact of these pricing dynamics on aggregate welfare and the efficacy of stabilization policies, utilizing computational and behavioral economic methodologies.

-Prior to joining Michigan, I worked at the Central Bank of Peru and I received my BA in Economics from Universidad del Pacífico in 2018.
+Before joining the University of Michigan, I worked at the Central Bank of Peru.
+I earned my BA in Economics from Universidad del Pacífico in 2018.

 Contact me at: [joharav@umich.edu](mailto:joharav@umich.edu).